 Dog grooming is one of your dog's basic needs and an important part of dog ownership.
 Just like people, dogs need physical maintenance to look and feel their best.
-Fortunately, dogs do not need to bathe as often as people, but you do need to learn how much grooming your dog actually needs and keep it on a schedule.
+Fortunately, dogs do not need to bathe as often as people, but you do need to learn how much grooming your dog needs and keep it on a schedule.
 Generally, a dog’s grooming needs depend upon the breed and hair type.
 If your dog has a skin, ear, or nail condition, follow your veterinarian’s instructions regarding grooming your dog.
 It is also important to use the appropriate grooming tools.

 01 of 05

 Most dogs enjoy being brushed—regularly brushing your dog will strengthen your bond with it while helping it maintain a healthy coat.
 A dog’s brushing needs depend on its hair type.
 Choose the right brush and follow these guidelines:

 Regardless of hair type, you can brush your dog daily—especially if it enjoys it.
 Regular brushing will keep the coat shiny and healthy.
-More frequent brushing during shedding season can help prevent hair build-up and excess shedding.
+More frequent brushing during the shedding season can help prevent hair build-up and excess shedding.
 Consider products such as the FURminator deShedding tool or the Bamboo Shedding Blade.

 02 of 05